 Our outstanding faculty of professional musicians includes Acadia School of Music faculty, as well as exceptional music teachers from across the Maritimes.

-Beginners will not be required to do a placement audition, but will meet for their first class at this time.
+Group 1 (These campers will not do band placement auditions, but will meet for their first class):

 Is your instrument new to you?
 The Beginner Band is a great place to start.
 You will begin with the basics of music and by the end of the week, you will be playing with an entire band.